xuedi/ImageViewer/README.md

 `Country\2010-02-18 name of the Event\<images>`

 The Database is PDO abstracted, so mysql, postgres and sqlite should be an option.

+##### software design
-There are no frameworks used, just a few smaller packages like symfony process & console, as well as a few minimalistic libraries.
+There are no frameworks used, just a few smaller packages like symfony process & console, phinx for data migration as well as a few minimalistic libraries.

 There are to parts to the Gallery.
-The CLI part manages the Image Collection scanning and updating of the database, as well as multicore thumbnail generation.
-The frontend part will be vue based and should feel similar to Shotwell plus some more tag cloud navigation.
+The **CLI** part manages the Image Collection scanning and updating of the database, as well as multicore thumbnail generation.
+The **frontend** part will be vue based and should feel similar to Shotwell plus some more tag cloud navigation and other stuff i was missing.

-### Php module dependencies
+##### PHP modules
  - PHP >= 7.4
  - ext-json
  - ext-exif